bruceravel/demeter/documentation/Artemis/extended/bvs.rst

    Defining an :after:`after` parameter which reports the evaluated bond valence sum to the log file.

-At the end of the fit, the BVS will be evaluated and reported in the log file just below the guess, def, and set parameters, like so:
+At the end of the fit, the BVS will be evaluated and reported in the log file just below the :guess:`guess`, :def:`def`, and :set:`set` parameters, like so:

 ::